mriscoc/Ender3V2S1/README.md

 ## Universal RET6/RCT6 chips: G32, N32, (working on H32), Creality 4.2.7 and 4.2.2 boards

+So when you start printing and it says Advance Pause with Runout enabled, you may have to change the pull-up to HIGH, or LOW (depending on what is previously selected).
+This is found in the Prepare menu/ Filament Management/ Filament Settings.
+If you encounter any issues please feel free to post it on the issues tab, or if anything is going well please leavd a comment.

 I will be working on more upgrades and features and tweaks along the way.
 Enjoy using this fork of Marlin as I intend it to be the best.
 It is easy to use and convenient.
 So far I really enjoy the new settings and toolbar for the main menu.
 There is a variety of parameters and options that can be changed without having to reflash the firmware.

 [Linear Advance Information](https://github.com/MarlinFirmware/MarlinDocumentation/blob/master/_features/lin_advance.md)